How To Decorate A Bedroom

 - Light or sheer curtains can be hung touching the floor.

 I have 2 layers of curtains in our bedroom, white block out curtains and then a sheer lace net curtain underneath.
-It’s the sheer curtain I will be replacing during this room makeover.
+The sheer curtain I will be replacing during this room makeover.

 Bedroom Lighting Ideas: